macali86/azure-database-migration124/README.md

 Once completed all the tables, along with the schema had been migrated to the VM.

-#### Milestone 3 - Data Backup & Restore
+## Data Backup & Restore

-The aim od this Milestone is to ensure that the data stored in our production database is securely storedon Azure and also creating a developer environment for the database.
+We have to ensure that the data stored in our production database is securely storedon Azure and also creating a developer environment for the database.
 The production database is for storing real customer data whereas a developer databse is used for testing and experimenting, it gives developer the opportunity to test and alter the data without affecting the integrity of the live data.

-### Create a full backup of production database
+#### Create a full backup of production database

 The first task is to create a full backup of the production database, to do this we have to go onto SQL Server Management Studio (SSMS), connect to our SQL Server instance and complete the following step;